Filter list

 {1-2 sentences about you & the topic}

-You’ve already booked or held a meeting with a contact at a target account.
-Rather than waiting for them to loop in other key stakeholders, you can use warm intros to source meetings with other important contacts from that account.
+After you’ve booked or held a meeting with a contact at a target account, rather than waiting for them to loop in other key stakeholders, you can use warm intros to source meetings with other important contacts from that account.
+Include a forwardable email and it's likely that they'll accomodate your request.

 Hey {name}, I just spoke with {name} about {your_company}.